gradvohl/YAPTT/syncThreads/barrierExample/README.md

 Now, let us depict the use of barriers with an example problem in next section.

 ## Problem description and the strategy to solve it
 In this problem, two threads will generate 100 integers to store in a single array.
 Each thread will generate 50 unrepeated integers in its array partition.
+After storing the numbers in the array, one of the threads will check and print the values that match in both partitions of the array.

-After creating the array, each thread will check if .
+Therefore, we will need a barrier to assure that both threads fill their partition before one of them search for matched values in the other partition.

-The first of them will remain blocked until the second thread signalizes that it generates a specific number (7).
+### Barrier declaration, initialization, and destroy

-### Condition variable declaration, initialization, and destroy
+First, it is necessary to declare a barrier and initialize it.
-As we mentioned before, it is necessary to declare a condition variable and a mutex.

 The second parameter is ``NULL`` because we will use the default attributes for the variables.
 Therefore, the commands are the following:

 ```c
 pthread_cond_t cond;